CathalShandon/my-first-project/README.md

 <a name="ue"></a>
 # 1. User Experience
 Most adults at some stage might feel stressed or under pressure during their busy days.
-Perhaps some have anxious feelings and something worries can develope at certain time in thier life.
+Perhaps some have anxious feelings and worries can develop at certain time in their life.

-Users of this site will gain information about the retreat and what you can do there like medidate and get rid of all there stress and worry.
+Users of this site will gain information about the retreat and what you can do there like meditating and getting rid of all their stress and worry.
 The site also has a link in it for book to book a stay at the retreat.

-The user can also navigate through the site easily, understand the information being presented, give feedback on there stay and view the websites cleary on different devices.
+The user can also navigate through the site easily, understand the information being presented, give feedback on their stay and view the websites clearly on different devices.

 <a name="wireframes"></a>
 ## 1.2 Site Skeleton